A man driving a car with a woman in the passenger seat

 What are the rules for seniors having a driver’s licence in WA?

 In WA, once you reach the age of 80, you must undergo an annual medical assessment before you can renew your licence.
-You’ll need to complete a medical assessment certificate and undertake a medical examination with your health professional.
+You’ll need to complete a medical assessment certificate and undertake a medical exam with your health professional.

 If your health professional is concerned about your fitness to drive, it may be recommended that you take a Practical Driving Assessment before your licence can be renewed.